 You are entitled to medically necessary treatment, when you are temporarily staying in Denmark.
 Medically necessary treatment usually refers to treatment that cannot wait for your return home.
 You may need such treatment in case of acute illness or accident.
 You can also receive treatment related to pregnancy and childbirth or to a chronic illness.
 The need for treatment must emerge during the course of your stay.
 You will receive treatment on the same terms and at the same price as the locals.

 Information on healthcare is available from the Danish Ministry of Health (Sundheds- og Ældreministeriet).
-Practical information in Danish is also available in the healthcare system portal Sundhed.dk and in the citizens information service Borger.dk.
+Practical information in Danish is also available in the healthcare system portal Sundhed.dk.
+The citizens’ information service (lifeindenmark.borger.dk) offers information both in Danish and in English.

 You can see a general practitioner (GP) who has an agreement with Denmark’s public healthcare.
 Nearly all GPs are self-employed and paid by the regions.
 The practices are usually open on weekdays between 8:00 and 16:00.
 Some practices are also open on one evening of the week.
 You can see a specialist after receiving a referral from a general practitioner.
 Showing your identity card will entitle you to free treatment by both general practitioners and specialists.
 If you require an interpreter, mention this when making a reservation and one can be provided for you.
 You may have to pay for the interpreter.